-Born into a small fishing village in Spain, Cristobal Balenciaga's name resonates with fashion aficionados and historians of the post-war period alike.
-Considered the master of haute couture in the 1950s and 1960s, Balenciaga has remained a household name for the last half-century, revered by both contemporaries and modern fashion designers.
+Born into a fishing village in Spain, Balenciaga's name resonates with fashion aficionados and historians of the post-war period alike.
+Considered the master of haute couture in the 1950s and 1960s, Balenciaga has remained a household name for the past half-century, revered by both contemporaries and modern fashion designers.

 1) X-ray photograph of silk taffeta evening dress by Cristóbal Balenciaga, 1955, Paris, France.
 X-ray by Nick Veasey, 2016. © Nick Veasey

 2) Evening mini-dress, Paco Rabanne, 1967.
 Museum no. T.165:1 to 3-1983. © Victoria and Albert Museum, London

 3) Wild silk evening dress (detail), Cristóbal Balenciaga with embroidery by Lesage, 1960 – 2, Paris, France.
 Museum no. T.27-1974. © Victoria and Albert Museum, London

 But remember to look beyond the clothes on display.
 The sketches, photographs and fabric samples add texture to the exhibits in this section, while original catwalk footage and clients’ correspondence provide an insight into Balenciaga’s most intimate circle.
 It’s worth spending time reading all the accompanying panels and exhibit labels here as all the extras bring Balenciaga’s work to life.

 While Balenciaga was praised during his lifetime – Countess Mona Bismarck, one of Balenciaga’s most loyal clients, went into mourning for three days on hearing of his death – few are the designers today who don’t seek inspiration from the master couturier.

 Oscar de la Renta, Spring Summer 2015 ready-to-wear, look 37 © Catwalking